BradenEverson/BradenEverson/README.md

 #### I love the world of Deep Learning and data science, along with all of the ramifications it holds for the future of our world.
 I believe that bringing Rust to the forefront of the ML revolution is how we truly revolutionize the applications of this technology 🦀🦾

 #### Currently, I am working on a Rust crate named Unda 🌊.
-Unda aims to bring the ease of the Tensorflow and Keras library into the world of Rust without being a wrapper library.
-With Rust's low level performance and high level zero-cost abstractions, I believe that Rust truly can become the ML Language of the future 🧠⚙️
+Unda aims to bring the ease of the Tensorflow and Keras library into the world of Rust without being a wrapper library 🧠⚙️

 #### [Check out Unda!](https://crates.io/crates/unda)